roblesterjr04/EloquentSalesForce/README.md

 ### Using the Batch Collection object

-The batch collection object can be used independantly of the facade if you'd like to create a batch over time and then execute later.
+The batch collection object can be used independently of the facade if you'd like to create a batch over time and then execute later.
 When using the `batch()` method on the query builder, the assembled query builder is added to a collection on the facade.
 You can either run that batch collection by using the method `SObjects::runBatch()` or you can access the collection by returning `SObjects::getBatch()`.
 If you have the object stored in a variable, you can run it with `->run()` or you can add more query builders to it with `->batch`

-### TODO

-Still needed is a way to name a batch so you can access by key the results instead of accessing by array index.
-In the future there will likely be a batch object that extends the laravel collection.

 ## Inserting and Updating